viktorburka/blog/articles/golang-testing-features/sub-tests-benchmarks/README.md

 }
 ```

 There are few disadvantages of this approach.
-The first one is that its not possible to selectively run test cases out of the box and contol parallel execution unless unless writing some additinal code to handle that.
-However there is an easier way to do that if invoke some capabilities that GoLang testing package provides.
+The first one is that it's not possible to selectively run test cases out of the box and control parallel execution unless writing some additional code to handle that.
+However, there is an easier way to do that if invoke some capabilities that GoLang testing package provides.

-Another problem that stands out is when implementing test benchmarks in this fassion, the benchmark will measure the test suite as a whole rather than measuring the execution of each seprarate test case.
+Another problem that stands out is when implementing test benchmarks in this fashion, the benchmark will measure the test suite as a whole rather than measuring the execution of each separate test case.
 A typical workaround is to implement each test case as a separate benchmark test case which calls some shared function with different params.

 #### Fine control of table driven benchmarks and test cases

 The above problems can be solved by creating subtests via calling `t.Run` function.
 It takes a name string parameter as a first argument and a function to run as a second one.
-When a unit test is run this way, it will logically seprate each of `t.Run` invocations as a seprate sub-test or sub-benchmark.
+When a unit test is run this way, it will logically separate each of `t.Run` invocations as a separate sub-test or sub-benchmark.

 ```golang
 func TestTransitRoutesSubtests(t *testing.T) {